Mature Masculine

 • What standard am I accountable to?

-Most men are saturated with insight but have no map they can live inside.
+Most men are drowning in insight but have no map they can live inside.
 No structure that organizes time, action, relationship, and responsibility.

 This system exists to provide that map.

 Not as dogma.
 Not as ideology.
-But as a repeatable path anchored to real rupture, not abstract growth.
+As a repeatable path anchored to real rupture, not abstract growth.

-This system is anchored to moments when a man's previous operating system breaks down:
+This system is anchored to the moments when a man's previous operating system breaks down:

 • Divorce or separation